 In the Netherland as part of the partner program development a matrix is created to list what to teach to different levels of partners to ensure some minimum requirements for the different partner levels.
 This is be done together with the Waddenvereniging.

 Denmark is working on a one-stop-learning platform for education and training.
-The website “Mit Vadehav” was relaunched and now includes training courses which were developed within NAKUWA next to children courses.
-Training for Youth education programs are uploaded now and will be followed for entrepreneur training modules for local businesses.
+The website “Mit Vadehav” was relaunched and now includes training courses which were developed within NAKUWA next to children and youth learning materials, games and case studies.
+Training for Youth education programs are uploaded now and will be followed by entrepreneur training modules for local businesses.

 Lower Saxony is within the PROWAD LINK WP 6.3 "Nature tours" planning a first meeting with consultant on guided tours.
 A co-creation workshop (planned 20./21.11.2020) will develop new communication modules for the OUV.
 Based on this, a training concept and the guiding material will be developed.